1801BM1/cpu11/am4/readme.md

 providing operation in the stratosphere.

-The M4 processor supports PDP-11 basic instruction set, extended instruction set (EIS), and floating instruction set (EIS), no MMU is implemented, 32KB of RAM is integrated onboard, refresh is performed by microcode on periodic requests.
+The M4 processor supports PDP-11 basic instruction set, extended instruction set (EIS), and floating instruction set (FIS), no MMU is implemented, 32KB of RAM is integrated onboard, refresh is performed by microcode on periodic requests.
 The microcode provides the standard built-in DEC ODT.

 The processor is built on top of the AMD Am2900 bit-slice series with 56x1K horizontal microcode,